LogtalkDotOrg/logtalk3/scripts/docker/portable/README.md

-5. Install the "Logtalk for VSCode" extension in the container and configure it by going into "Settings", typing "Logtalk" in the search box, and selecting "Remote".
+5. Install the "Logtalk for VSCode" extension in the container and configure it by going into "Settings", typing "Logtalk" in the search box, and selecting "Remote" settings.

-You can open an integrated terminal in the remote to find the values to be used in the configuration.
+Note that you can open an integrated terminal in the remote to find the values to be used for the configuration of the Logtalk extension.
 For example:

 	echo $LOGTALKHOME
 	echo $LOGTALKUSER